shawndibble/ultima/content/Sessions/6 - The Seer Awakens..md

 We return to the manor and investigate. [[Bird Hat]] finds a Medusa illusion and we discover a letter.
 > [!quote] The many faced god awakens from his slumber.
 We must release the pieces.
 Death to all gods.

 The 3 of us returns to the mage's guild and pick up [[Ba'dr]] who has attacked the receptionist.
-We take the attached receptionist to our place but return to the guild the next day
+We take the attached receptionist to our place but return to the guild the next day.
+In doing so, we also return the mage crest we picked up from the mages who attacked us at the tower ([[5 - The Interrogation]]).

+[[Thumper]] goes off to one of the grand libra